jbraun17-commits/LA262719-Senior-Data-Strategist-Assignment/governance /deliverable-02-label-config.md

 ## 3. Automated vs. Manual Policy Enforcement
 To balance operational efficiency with data security, enforcement will follow a hybrid model:
-* Auto-Labeling (High Precision): Use pattern-matching policies to automatically apply the "Confidential — People" label whenever files containing SINs or PII patterns are saved to the environment.
+* **Auto-Labeling (High Precision)**: Use pattern-matching policies to automatically apply the "Confidential — People" label whenever files containing SINs or PII patterns are saved to the environment.
 This removes the burden of classification from staff for sensitive records.
-* Mandatory Labeling (User-Initiated): Apply mandatory labeling policies for new documents created in the "Restricted" site categories.
+* **Mandatory Labeling (User-Initiated)**: Apply mandatory labeling policies for new documents created in the "Restricted" site categories.
 Users must select a classification before the document can be saved, ensuring accountability at the point of origin.
-* Default Policy: All documents lacking a specific label will default to the "Internal" label to prevent over-sharing while maintaining operational flow.
+* **Default Policy**: All documents lacking a specific label will default to the "Internal" label to prevent over-sharing while maintaining operational flow.

 ## 4. Implementation Strategy
-1. Pilot Phase (Week 1): Apply policies to a subset of users in HR and Legal to test label application impact on existing workflows.
+1. **Pilot Phase (Week 1)**: Apply policies to a subset of users in HR and Legal to test label application impact on existing workflows.
-2. Full Deployment (Week 3): Roll out organization-wide auto-labeling policies.
+2. **Full Deployment (Week 3)**: Roll out organization-wide auto-labeling policies.
-3. Review Cycle (Month 1): Evaluate label usage statistics and refine auto-labeling thresholds to minimize false positives.
+3. **Review Cycle (Month 1)**: Evaluate label usage statistics and refine auto-labeling thresholds to minimize false positives.